ngengesenior/ubcsc-website/CONTRIBUTING.md

 Run the following commands on the terminal

 	1.  `sudo apt-get install php7.1-mbstring`
-	2.  `sudo apt-get install php7.1-mbstring`
-	3.  `sudo apt-get install php-common php-mbstring php-xml`
+	2.  `sudo apt-get install php-common php-mbstring php-xml`
-	4.  `composer install`
+	3.  `composer install`
-	5.	`php artisan serve`
+	4.  `php artisan serve`

 3. Open `http://127.0.0.1:8000>` on the browser of your choice .
    The brower should display an error page here saying something went wrong.